FOREX-Portugal tension drags euro to 5-week low versus dollar

 "For the euro this is a slow grind lower ...
 The euro has been fairly resilient against the dollar and the market will initially treat this with caution but it is clearly a euro negative."

-Portuguese 10-year bond yields topped 8 percent and equities slid as media reports said two more government ministers were ready to resign after the finance and foreign ministers quit earlier this week.
+On Tuesday, Portugal's prime minister refused to accept the resignation of his foreign minister in a growing political crisis.
+Portuguese media reported on Wednesday that two more government ministers were preparing to tender their resignation.

-Spanish and Italian yields also rose on worries the euro zone was set for a new flare-up.
+Portuguese bond yields soared while Portuguese equities tumbled.
+Spanish and Italian bond yields also rose as traders worried that troubles in Portugal could reignite the euro zone debt crisis.

-The euro fell 1.4 percent against the safe-haven yen to 128.78 yen on the EBS trading platform.
+The euro fell more than one percent against the safe-haven yen to 129.01 yen on EBS trading platform.

-Euro weakness against the yen helped push the dollar down 1.2 percent to 99.45 yen.
-But analysts said a solid non-farm payrolls report on Friday would push the U.S. currency back up.
+Euro falls against the yen helped push the dollar down 0.7 percent to 99.98 yen, but analysts said a solid non-farm payrolls report on Friday would push the U.S. currency back up again.
 U.S. private payrolls figures due at 1215 GMT could also give the dollar a lift.

 Traders were cautious before a U.S. market holiday on Thursday that could spark volatile movements due to low volumes.

-However, expectations the Federal Reserve will scale back stimulus while other central banks are more likely to ease policy were expected to support the dollar.
+However, the dollar is expected to stay broadly supported on expectations the Fed will scale back stimulus while other central banks are more likely to ease policy.

+"Most believe that the Fed is mostly likely to taper at some point in 2013, so it's kind of like 'heads I win, tails you lose,'" said Andrew Wilkinson, chief economic strategist at Miller Tabak in New York.

-The higher-yielding Australian dollar slid to a near three-year low of $0.9052 after Reserve Bank of Australia Governor Glenn Stevens said he was surprised by the resilience of the currency.
+The higher-yielding Australian dollar slid to a near three-year low of $0.9052 after Reserve Bank of Australia Governor Glenn Stevens said he was surprised by the resilience of the Australian dollar.

 March 6 The following are the top stories on the business pages of British newspapers.
 Reuters has not verified these stories and does not vouch for their accuracy.